 Starting an Ink and Toner Cartridge Refilling Business

-There are plenty of resources online for learning how to refill ink and toner cartridges.
+There are resources online for learning to refill ink and toner cartridges.
 With a little bit of practice, you can master the process within minutes.
 For ink cartridges, it's generally just a matter of drawing ink into a syringe, then injecting it carefully into the cartridge.

-For as expensive as it is to buy ink cartridges and toner cartridges, you'd think the actual ink would be more expensive than it is, but it is not.
-While ink cartridges can cost as much as $50 apiece and toner cartridges can cost more than $100, you can buy a gallon of ink for about $130—and that should be enough to refill nearly 400 ink cartridges.
+As expensive as it is to buy ink cartridges and toner cartridges, it would seem that the actual ink would be more expensive than it is, but it is not.
+While ink cartridges can cost more than $50 apiece and toner cartridges can cost more than $500, you can buy a gallon of ink for about $80—and that should be enough to refill nearly 400 ink cartridges.

-Many stores offer refilling services for ink cartridges, charging prices that range from about $7 to $15, depending on the brand and style of cartridge.
-To be successful you need to establish your business as a reliable alternative to an affordable service being provided by brand-name stores.
+Many stores offer refilling services for ink cartridges, charging prices that range from about $7 to $15 (plus the costs of the ink and toner), depending on the brand and style of the cartridge.
+To be successful you need to establish your business as a reliable alternative to services being provided by brand-name stores.

 Acquiring business accounts may require you to offer more than just refilling services.
-Even small businesses are using far more ink and toner than individuals, and most businesses you encounter have maintenance agreements in place with printer supply and repair companies.
+Even small businesses are using far more ink and toner than individuals and most businesses you encounter have maintenance agreements in place with printer supply and repair companies.

 These deals often already include ink and toner recycling and refilling.
 In order to compete, you might need to offer complete maintenance services for printers and copiers.